When new during 1953, the first section of Baltimore's Beltway met B&A (ex WB&A)

 nascent Beltway running upper-left to lower-right, intersecting on the left is

 Road.
-The ASL does not appear because the B&A had erased it prior to 1953.
+ASL does not appear because B&A had erased it prior to 1953.

-At its northwest end the less-than-two-mile stretch of Beltway connected Nursery
+The less-than-two-mile stretch of Beltway connected Nursery Road with

-between met the B-W Parkway at a full-cloverleaf interchange (left).
+Baltimore-Annapolis Boulevard, and between met the B-W Parkway at a

 The B-W Parkway's second cloverleaf opened later at MD 175.
 The area's